Hashpack/hashconnect/README.md

 And it will pop up a modal in the extension allowing the user to pair.

 ### Second Time Connecting

+When a user is returning for the second time you should automatically pair and begin listening for events.
+The functions from before all take optional parameters in order to reconnect.

 ### Sending Requests
 //todo